elliswmartin/pyhelpersLfA/README.md

         $ python3 /PATH/TO/SCRIPT/helpersLfA.py

-4. When prompted, enter a character in Terminal based on the process you would first like to run (see below for more details on the selections).
+4. When prompted, enter a character + `enter` in Terminal based on the process you would first like to run (see below for more details on the selections).

 5. Continue to select a process until you would like to quit.